 Lisa joined Matthew House in 2010 as our part-time bookkeeper.
 A lifelong resident of Auburn, Lisa graduated from Auburn city schools, Cayuga Community College and LeMoyne College.
 Lisa ensures that all financial matters, from day-to-day expenses to foundation grant awards, and memorial donations to bequests, are properly accounted for and records maintained for clear, efficient review and auditing.

 A full-time staff member in her current role since 2013, Shelly first joined the Matthew House family in 2002, as the house opened.
 She started as a Resident Care Volunteer and as a paid overnight caregiver.
-Shelly spent many years providing care in private homes and saw a need for a place that could be home for the terminally ill and a place of peace for their loved ones.
+Shelly spent many years providing care in private homes and saw a need for a place that could be home for the terminally ill as well as a place of peace for their loved ones.
 When Matthew House opened, she felt right at home.
 As Care Coordinator, Shelly's duties are providing care to the residents and support to their families, to assist with the referral process and interviews with potential residents and their loved ones, providing training to volunteers/staff and to assist the Executive Director with whatever new and exciting project she might envision.

 Ann has been with Matthew House since its founding in 2002, beginning as a House Care Volunteer for the first resident.
 Years later, Ann’s service would be reciprocated when her mother became terminally ill and was came to Matthew House.
 In 2008 when a position opened to handle our extensive correspondence, Ann took on that role.
 She now maintains a database of families, donors and other friends across the nation who receive regular newsletters and event invitations.
 And, in her full-circle tradition, Ann returns to volunteer mode when Matthew House is invited to host a booth at the annual Father’s Day car show in Auburn – greeting attendees with smiles, literature and a wealth of information.

 Our supplemental staff provides Resident Care services as needed on a per-diem basis, typically for overnight coverage or when a regularly scheduled volunteer is unavailable.
 This go-to resource of experienced caregivers assures that our scheduling is always smooth.
 Our current roster: